redbug312/hashfunc-comparison/README.md

 2. Options in `barchart.py`, `tilechart.py`
     * `-g`: specify using pyplot to show the chart, instead of terminal

-And it will show the distribution of djb2 hashing result from every line in the file `studentID`

 ## Environments
 * Python3 with numpy, matplotpy installed